xLoge/RSA/README.md

 # RSA-Encryption
-RSA Class for C++

-Note that it needs the boost lib (https://www.boost.org/).
+Note that it needs the boost library ( https://www.boost.org/ ).

 Example:
 ```